tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 **File:**
 * [jarvis.py](Activities/07-Evr_Persisting_Real_Time_Data/Unsolved/jarvis.py)

 Tell students that the next enhancement to make to the trading algorithm is to persist the live data to a database.
-Persisting the live data allows the framework to recover from data errors, and allows us to collect and use historical data without running into memory issues.
+Persisting the live data allows the framework to recover from data errors, and lets us collect and use historical data without running into memory issues.

 Quickly discuss the following before proceeding to the walkthrough: